 IDET works by heating the outer layer of the problem disc.
 The heat performs two tasks: it reduces the fibers within the disc and destroys pain receptors.
 Patients have reported relief in as little as three days, and it can last up to six months.

-At The Southeastern Spine Institute, we use the latest technology to determine the location of the affected disc in your spine.
-Once your surgeon has confirmed its location, he uses fluoroscopic X-ray imaging to guide a hollow needle directly into the disc.
+Our surgeons use the latest technology to determine the location of the affected disc in your spine.
+Once your surgeon has confirmed its location, they use fluoroscopic X-ray imaging to guide a hollow needle directly into the disc.
 See illustration 1.

 The surgeon then inserts the heating wire, an electrothermal catheter, through the needle, maneuvering it to find the diseased portion of the disc, as shown in illustration 2.
 You should not feel any pain at this point in the procedure.